tamperic/cf-python-course/Exercise_1.1/README.md

 # Exercise 1.1 - Getting Started with Python

----

 ## Overview

-**Exercise 1.1** is the first exersice of my Achievement 1 from the **Python for Web Developers** specialization CareerFoundry course.
+**Exercise 1.1** is the first exercise of my Achievement 1 from the **Python for Web Developers** specialization CareerFoundry course.

 This exercise covers the following tasks: